QuentinRasidy/regis/README.md

     {"id":"002","ip":"0.0.0.2","description":"a panasonic camera","name":"Cam n°2"}]
    ```

-5. Set the IP adresse of your Cisco Room device in the file **controllers/camera.js** on line 22
+5. Set the IP adresse of your Cisco Room device in the file **controllers/camera.js** on line 22:

 ```sh
 var sx80_ip = "YOUR_CISCO_DEVICE_IP_ADDRESS";
 ```

-6. You need to implement the function for the kramer matrix management in the file **controllers/camera.js**
+6. You need to implement the function for the kramer matrix management in the file **controllers/camera.js**.

 Create a REST API that configure the HDMI matrix and implement the function **setInOut()**, **setAllInOut()** and **getKrammerConfig()**
 in the file **controllers/camera.js** on line 583.

-7. Set the PORT number in the file **app.js** on line 30
+7. Set the PORT number in the file **app.js** on line 30:

 ```sh
 app.listen(PORT_NUMBER_HERE);
 ```

-8. Start the app
+8. Start the app:

 ```sh
 npm start